Moving Blog - GB18030 and GB2312

 Better late than never, I started to convert Palmmicro web from GB2312 to UTF-8 since last weekend.

 As always, the work took me longer than expected.
-I spent some time modifying Woody's Web Tool, and more time on learning the VC2008 editor settings to edit UTF-8 files.
+I spent some time modifying Woody's Web Tool written in Visual C++, and more time on learning the VC2008 editor settings to edit UTF-8 files.

 The stupid editor always need to save as UTF-8 without signature.

-And again I had to discard many blog comments previous saved in GB2312 coding, still a new PHP/MySQL programmer,
+And again I had to discard many blog comments previous saved in GB2312 coding, still a new PHP and MySQL programmer,

 I can not figure out an easy way to convert them in current MySQL database.